kingaa/short-course/prep/preparation.md

 > source("http://kingaa.github.io/scripts/pompTest.R")
 ```

-[The `>` is the command prompt; it’s not part of the command.
+[The `>` is the command prompt; it is not part of the command.
 Also, depending on your email client program, you may need to replace the quotation marks with plain keyboard double quotes.]

 The first command updates your installed packages.
-You may be prompted to specify a CRAN mirror: choose one geographically near you.
+You may be prompted to specify a CRAN mirror:
+choose one geographically near you.
 The second command runs a script on my website.
 It will install some needed packages if these are not already installed on your system.
 The third command will attempt to install **pomp**, the principal **R** package we’ll be using, and will check whether you can work with it.